ManchesterRoboticsLtd/puzzlebot_python_sim/README.md

   - Servo motor for sensor rotation
 - 🧩 Customizable robot definitions via JSON files
 - 🔁 Compatible with real Puzzlebot via topic interfaces
+- 📏 Build Your own worlds, with obstacles, markers and robots
 - 🧪 Perfect for teaching control, dead reckoning, and SLAM

 ---